ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 - A “Satisfactory” clinical grade must be achieved in each clinical Nursing course.

 - A minimum passing grade of C+ is required in BIOL 203, 204, and 216 courses.

 - A student is limited to one W or unsuccessful attempt in any clinical Nursing course (NURS 101, 102, 214, 215, 216, 217).
 A second W or unsuccessful attempt in any clinical Nursing course will result in dismissal from the program.

-- All required Nursing courses (with the exception of NURS 101) must be taken at Cayuga Community College.
+- All required Nursing courses (except NURS 101) must be taken at Cayuga Community College.

 - The following grading system is used by the Nursing faculty: